 During the midyear and final examination periods, instructors should not leave the vicinity of Cambridge until their course grades have been submitted to the Office of the Registrar.
 Because the course head is responsible for the grades given by his or her assistants, it is important that the course head closely supervise grading.
 (See Responsibility for Evaluation on page 15.)
-Completed grade sheets should be returned to the Office of the Registrar as soon as possible but no later than the due date printed on the sheet.
-Each grade sheet for a course must be signed by the course head.
+Completed grade sheets should be submitted to the Office of the Registrar as soon as possible but no later than the due date noted.
+Each grade sheet for a course must be approved and submitted by the course head.

-Due Dates for Midterm Grades 2005-2006
+Due Dates for Midterm Grades 2006-2007